|Name: 50-year Trail||Author's Rating:|

 At Waypoint 008, you'll come to the Catalina State Park boundary.
 Go through the gate.
 You will have several small, rocky hills to climb, but they aren't too bad.

 Once you get on the ridge, the trail opens up a bit more.
 The scenery both toward Catalina State Park and town is nice.
 Going through the saguaros is just beautiful.
 As you head down into Catalina State Park itself, the trail is rocky, but fun in this direction.
-It can be challenging coming up.

 Have fun and be safe!